Babatha: Life

-The documents concerning this marriage offer insight to her status in the relationship.
-In their marriage contract, Judah's debts become part of her liability, indicating a financial equality.
-Judah accompanied Babatha to Rabba to declare her property in Mahoza to the Roman governor of Arabia during a Roman census, and served as her legal guardian in the process.
-In 128 CE, a legal document shows that Judah took a loan without interest from Babatha, showing that she had control of her own money despite the union.
-The loan was apparently to cover the gift Judah gave his daughter on the occasion of her wedding, which she used as a dowry.
+The documents concerning this marriage offer insight into her status in the relationship.
+Judah's debts become part of her liability in their marriage contract, indicating financial equality.
+Judah accompanied Babatha to Rabba to declare her property in Maḥoza to the governor of Arabia Petraea during a Roman census and served as her legal guardian.
+In 128, a legal document shows that Judah took a loan without interest from Babatha, showing that she had control of her money despite the union.
+The loan covered the gift Judah gave his daughter at her wedding, which she used as a dowry.
 Judah bequeathed his property in Ein Gedi to Shelamzion that same year, half immediately and half to be inherited upon his death.

-Upon Judah's death in 130 CE, Babatha seized his estates in Ein Gedi as a guarantee against his debts which she had covered as stated in the marriage contract, as the debts had apparently not been paid by his family.
+Upon Judah's death in 130, Babatha seized his estates in Ein Gedi as a guarantee against his debts which she had covered as stated in the marriage contract, as his family had not paid the debts.
 Judah had died owing her 700 denarii, both from the debt he had taken from her in 128 CE and the original dowry.
 The documents also indicate that he had taken a loan of 60 denarii for a year at 12% interest from a Roman centurion stationed at Ein Gedi.
 In 131 CE, she was embroiled in a legal battle with Judah's other wife over the possessions of their dead husband.
-The documents also show that a dispute arose between Shelamzion and Judah's orphaned sons over the ownership of a courtyard in Ein Gedi he had gifted to Shelamzion.
-The sons were represented by an elite Roman woman, Julia Crispina.
+The documents also show a dispute between Shelamzion and Judah's orphaned nephews over the ownership of a courtyard in Ein Gedi he had gifted to Shelamzion.
+An elite Roman woman, Julia Crispina, represented the nephews.
 The dispute was ultimately settled in Shelamzion's favor.
-Babatha's seizure of her late husband's property was contested by his sons, who were again represented by Julia Crispina in the court of the provincial governor.
-At one point, Babatha summoned Julia Crispina to court, in spite of her Roman elite status, claiming that a false charge of violence had been made against her.
+Babatha's seizure of her late husband's property was contested by these same nephews, whom Julia Crispina again represented in the court of the provincial governor.
+At one point, Babatha summoned Julia Crispina to court, despite her Roman elite status, claiming that a false charge of violence had been made against her.